-For anyone embarking on a job search related to career change and developing what is now called a “personal brand” for the first time, I outline the steps and options involved using social networking.
+For anyone embarking on a job search related to career change and developing what is now called a “personal brand” for the first time, I outline the steps and options involved for career changers and social networking.
 As I do so, I am always aware of two things.
 Faces turning ashen with panic and then groaning, as clients, whether individually or in groups, mentally try to calculate how much time this process is going to take out of their already busy day.
-There is a reason it’s called net ”working” (not net “vacationing”).
+There is a reason it’s called net “working” (not net “vacationing”).
 It is indeed a lot of work, it does take time and much of it is doing stuff people have never heard of before (and wouldn’t choose to do if they had!) .

 Authenticity